-Social issues, lifestyle and epilepsy
+Social issues, lifestyle, and epilepsy

 University can be an exciting time offering many opportunities both socially and academically and it is a time when you can build your independence.
-Whatever your hopes and expectations, making epilepsy just a part of your life may help you to get the most out of your experience at university.
+Whatever your hopes and expectations, making epilepsy just one part of your life may help you to get the most out of your experience at university.

 Could you live in student halls of residence where there will be a warden available at all times, should you need it?
 Would you be able to stay in halls of residence for your entire course or would you have to move out after the first year?

-It might be a good idea to get in touch with the university accommodation office as soon as possible, to talk through what options are available, what your needs are and how they can best help you.
+It may be a good idea to get in touch with the university accommodation office as soon as possible, to talk through what options are available, what your needs are and how they can best help you.

 Who should you tell?

 You may already have thought about who you want to tell that you have epilepsy.
 Or you may feel that you don’t want to tell anyone.
 If your seizures are controlled, you may feel that there is no need to tell anyone.

 The choice is yours, but you may want to think about the following points.